 5. Is Alexa Compatible with a Nest Thermostat?

-Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.
+The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
+That being said, being disconnected from Wi-FI means the Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

 A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.
+This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.

 To lock a Nest:

-- For locking a Nest in Heat or Cool mode, select your maximum and minimum temperature range and then press Lock at the bottom of the screen.
+- If locking in Heat or Cool mode, define your maximum and minimum temperature range and then press Lock at the bottom of the screen.

-Nest thermostats can be controlled by your Google Home app, which can be accessed from your phone or other smart device, including a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.
+Nest thermostats can be controlled by your Google Home app, which can be accessed from your phone as well as a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

-The preset temperatures on your Nest can also be changed from the app.
+The app also allows you to change the Nest's preset temperatures.
 From the home screen, choose Thermostat before selecting Settings.
 Once there, select Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
+This will display your preset Comfort, Eco and Sleep temperatures.
 Select one of these options to change the temperature for that preset.

 - Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
-If you select this feature, it displays a preset schedule for you to customize as you wish.
-After you've made all your choices, that’s the schedule it will use.
+As you set the thermostat up, the Google Home app enables you to set the temperature with a schedule.
+If you choose that option, it displays a preset schedule before letting you customize it.
+Once setup is complete, that’s the schedule it will use.

 - Temperature Presets: If you prefer other basic preset options, open the Google Home app and press Thermostat.
 Then, tap Presets and choose Edit.
 Once you’ve made the changes, select Done.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-After the day is selected, tap Add and find the preset you want.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+You can then pick the day of the week that you want to add a temperature.
+Once you pick the day, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+The changes won't save unless you select Done.

-Nest thermostats can be integrated with most HVAC systems.
-The maker of Nest, Google, features a compatibility checking tool that asks a series of questions about your location and existing setup to determine which Nest model works with your system.
+Nest thermostats are compatible with most HVAC systems.
+The maker of Nest, Google, has an online compatibility checker that shares questions concerning your location and existing setup to see which Nest model is compatible with your system.

-Remember, by doing this you're eliminating your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Don't forget, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.